nodejs/node/doc/api/test.md

     automatically executed by the test runner, but are supported if explicitly provided on the command line.

 Each matching test file is executed in a separate child process.
+The maximum number of child processes running at any time is controlled by the [`--test-concurrency`][] flag.
 If the child process finishes with an exit code of 0, the test is considered passing.
 Otherwise, the test is considered to be a failure.
 Test files must be executable by Node.js, but are not required to use the `node:test` module internally.

 Each test file is executed as if it was a regular script.
 That is, if the test file itself uses `node:test` to define tests, all of those tests will be